statmike/vertex-ai-mlops/Applied GenAI/readme.md

 Large Language Models (LLMs) are models that have been trained on enormous amounts of text samples and then fine tuned for tasks like summarization, extraction, and/or classification.
 Today, these fine-tuned models have emerged as generative AI, also called GenAI.

+### Customize

 I like to say GenAI stands for "General AI" as these models are now like opinionated bots that can do many tasks that previously required custom fit-for-purpose ML models.
 Those fit-for-purpose models needed training data, labeling, and iterative training to get to the necesssary accuracy for a single task.
 Now the processes has reversed a bit.
 These general models can be asked, called prompting, to do the a new task and then the prompt can be iteratively adjusted to attempt achieving a desired accuracy.
-This prompt iteration takes on stages:
+This prompt iteration takes on stages.

+**Prompting**

 - [Prompt Design](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/introduction-prompt-design):
     - Adjusting prompts iteratively = Single Shot Prompt Engineering